Searching...

 • Indoor PVC

-Apart from the above mentioned cables, bare wires which have no insulation around the conductors are used as transmission lines to supply high-voltage electricity from power plant.
+Apart from the above-mentioned cables, bare wires that have no insulation around the conductors are used as transmission lines to supply high-voltage electricity from power plants.

 Communication and control